prymitive/karma/CONTRIBUTING.md

 [create-react-app](https://github.com/facebook/create-react-app) to make
 changes to the UI code.

+Some UI tests are using [snapshots](https://jestjs.io/docs/en/snapshot-testing).
+After making changes that affect how existing components are rendered please
+run:

+    cd ui && npm test -- -u

+to update all snapshots.
+Remember to commit those changes when making a pull request.

 ## Running

 To build and start `karma` from local branch see `Running` section of the